Leofltt/Kairos/README.md

 run `csound kairos.csd` from within a terminal window or from within CsoundQt

 while csound is running, open another terminal window in the same folder and run `ghci`

 within ghci run `:script BootKairos.hs`

 All the modules should be loaded and ready to play with!

+## Tutorial

+The library works assigning pattern of times when a note should be performed and patterns of pfields to modify the parameters of synthesis.

+###Basic usage

+When run, the script `BootKairos.hs` will instantiate a default performance named `perf`.
+The performance is a data structure  that holds informations  about timing (time Signature, bpm, bar length), the instruments and the patterns they use.

+To display the names of all the instruments currently loaded, run `displayIns`.

+Type
+`p "instrumentname"`
+to start an instrument and
+`s  instrumentname`
+to stop it; you can also run
+`solo "instrumentname"`
+to solo a specific instrument or
+`silence`
+to stop all the currently running instruments.

 Leonardo Foletto, 2019